1. Kyowa Interface Science

 Bowden-type Friction-Abrasion Analyzer certified in 2015

-In the 60s, the “Inclined method” prevailed the mainstream of a friction meter until the “Inclined method” was replaced by “Bowden type tester”.
+In the 60s, the “Inclined method” prevailed over the mainstream of a friction meter until the “Inclined method” was replaced by the “Bowden type tester”.
 An inclined method is just to measure the angle as a weight on the surface of a subject starts to slide.
-With this method, it is limited to obtain a static friction value only as a rough and simple device.
+With this method, it is limited to obtaining a static friction value, serving only as a rough, simple device.

 During this period of high economic growth in Japan, the demand of households such as camera, the automobile has increased so fast, so that manufacturers needed to have information of not only static but also dynamic friction value for the research and development to design such new products, then KYOWA released for their R & D needs a new friction meter accommodating the Bowden type mechanism by horizontally sliding a subject back and forth.

-In an early stage of the development, our engineers were confronted with the issue of unstable friction forces particularly in the range of heavier weight.
-These were due to a proper oscillation caused by a moment of inertia of the balance which sensor was affixed to it.
+At an early stage of development, our engineers encountered unstable friction forces, particularly with heavier weights.
+These were due to a proper oscillation caused by a moment of inertia of the balance to which the sensor was affixed.

-By changing the mindset that we avoided setting weight on the top of the arm of the balance, a weight should be put underneath of balance by using a horseshoe-shaped rigid steel arm.
-This innovative modification made it possible to obtain not only stable data and but also to measure static and dynamic friction in the same position.
+By changing the mindset that we avoided setting weight on the top of the balance, a weight should be placed underneath the balance using a horseshoe-shaped, rigid steel arm.
+This innovative modification enabled not only stable data but also the measurement of static and dynamic friction at the same position.

-By the difference between static and dynamic friction, the stick-slip-phenomenon could be well measured and was therefore utilized in the research and development of tires, grease for aircraft, roll film winding mechanism, etc. contributing significantly to the development of new products at that time.
+By distinguishing between static and dynamic friction, the stick-slip phenomenon could be well measured and was therefore utilized in the research and development of tires, aircraft grease, a roll film winding mechanism, etc., contributing significantly to the development of new products at that time.

-Forerunners, including the founder of our company, elaborated on creating the friction meter under the adverse situation in which an accurate sensor was not available at that time, they challenged to invent a handmade strain gauge as a sensor by themselves.
+Forerunners, including the founder of our company, elaborated on creating the friction meter under the circumstances in which an accurate sensor was not available; they challenged themselves to invent a handmade strain gauge as a sensor.

-Again, we can confirm the founder Mr. Tomoji Kamei’s firm intention that he put the title of documents to take over to the current president Mr. Shinichi Kamei son of him was “Science of Friction”.
+Again, we can confirm the founder, Mr. Tomoji Kamei’s, firm intention that he assigned the title of the documents to be taken over by the current president, Mr. Shinichi Kamei, his son, as “Science of Friction”.
 This spirit now lives on in our new friction-abrasion meters, such as the TS-series.

 Surface Tensiometer certified in 2013

-This surface tensiometer was launched in 1971 as the first commercialized surface tensiometer in the world adopting the Wilhelmy plate method, at a time when the most common surface tensiometers were using the du Noüy ring method.
+This surface tensiometer was launched in 1971 as the world's first commercial surface tensiometer, adopting the Wilhelmy plate method at a time when the most common surface tensiometers used the du Noüy ring method.

-The achievable resolutions with the du Noüy ring method were about 0.5 to 1 mN/m, whereas our Wilhelmy plate system combined with our innovative lamp-scale could attain a precise resolution of 0.1 mN/m.
-In addition, measurements of the surface tension as a function of time and evaluations of dynamic processes of surfactant adsorption and the equilibration of surfactant solutions, not possible with the du Noüy ring method, became possible with our system, contributing considerably to the development of our country's chemical industry.
+The achievable resolutions with the du Noüy ring method were about 0.5 to 1 mN/m, whereas our Wilhelmy plate system, combined with our innovative lamp-scale, could achieve a precision of 0.1 mN/m.
+In addition, measurements of surface tension as a function of time and evaluations of dynamic processes of surfactant adsorption and the equilibration of surfactant solutions, which are not possible with the du Noüy ring method, became possible with our system, contributing considerably to the development of our country's chemical industry.

 Precision Contact Angle Meter certified in 2012

-Kyowa Kagaku Seiki (the predecessor of Kyowa Interface Science Co., Ltd.) released the first contact angle meter that adopted the tilting-plate method, which is the evaluation index for “wettability”.
-It adopted the θ/2 method (the method to connect the apex and the end two three-phase points) in the sessile drop method, the mainstream measuring method now, for the first time to reduce personal errors.
+Kyowa Kagaku Seiki (the predecessor of Kyowa Interface Science Co., Ltd.) released the first contact angle meter that used the tilting-plate method, which is the standard for “wettability” evaluation.
+It adopted the θ/2 method (the method for connecting the apex to the one three-phase point) in the sessile drop method, the mainstream measuring method, now, for the first time, to reduce personal errors.

-It took time for the drop method at that time, during which it faultily made liquids vaporize from osmosing.
-It is easy to measure changing wetness of evaporable liquids of surfactant solutions in the tilting-plate method.
-The method also has the advantage that pole-shaped samples are measurable.
-Furthermore, the mechanism of the tilting-plate method was applied and the dynamic contact angle measuring meter, measuring with the “falling method” (that tilts stages to drop liquids), was developed.
+In those days, the drop method took time, during which liquids would vaporize due to osmosis.
+It is easy to measure the changing wetness of evaporable liquids of surfactant solutions in the tilting-plate method.
+The method also has the advantage that pole-shaped samples can be measured.
+Furthermore, the tilting-plate mechanism was applied, and a dynamic contact angle measuring meter using the “roll-off method” (tilting stages to drop liquids) was developed.

-The advanced technologies and the comfortable lives today are brought in by expanding the contact angle meters and controlling the “wettability” (interface science)
+The advanced technologies and the comfortable lives today are enabled by expanding contact angle measurement and controlling “wettability” (interface science).

 Digital Catalog List